 Call Center Interview Question 1: Tell me something about yourself.

 Call Center Interview Answer 1: Well, I can say that I am a person with varied interests.
 During my spare time, I like to sketch anything that I see on the street such as a dog passing by or a little girl buying candy from the neighborhood store.
 These things fascinate me.
 I guess I like to observe people.
-On Sundays, I do volunteer work at the orphanage in Mandaluyong.
+On Sundays, I do volunteer work at an orphanage.
 My volunteer work consists of encouraging wealthy people to donate money to the orphanage.
-What we do is we go to the upscale subdivisions in the city and tell them about the orphanage.
+What we do is we go to the upscale neighborhoods of the city and tell them about the orphanage.
 When I have the time, I also like to read novels, and play basketball.

 Explanation to Call Center Interview Question and Answer 1: